-Methods 2-arm open-label RCT Follow-up: days 1, 2, 3, 7, 14, 21, 28, 35 and 42, and any other day in between if they felt ill.
+Methods Two-arm open-label RCT Follow-up: Days 1, 2, 3, 7, 14, 21, 28, 35 and 42, and any other day in between if they felt ill.
 Thin and thick blood smears and dried blood spot for genotyping Dates of randomization: December 2008 to March 2010 Participants 188 (178 left on day 3) + 186 (171 day 3).
-Analysis based on those still present on day 3 Setting: Hanura Primary Health Center, Padang Cermin district, Lampung province located at the southern end of Sumatra Endemicity: low malaria endemicity with a malaria prevalence of 1.8% across all age groups.
-Seasonal transmission Inclusion criteria: parasite density ≥ 1000 parasites/μL; age ≥ 5 years; normal glucose-6-phosphate dehydrogenase (G6PD) enzyme levels based on a qualitative test; haemoglobin level ≥ 8 g/dL; negative pregnancy test (assessed by human chorionic gonadotropin urine test) or not breastfeeding; no other chronic diseases; no history of allergy to the trial drugs; ability to return for 42 days of follow-up.
-Interventions Standard 3-day DHAP (fixed-dose tablets of 40 mg dihydroartemisinin and 320 mg piperaquine; D-ARTEPP, Guilin Pharmaceutical Co, Ltd) DHAP as in intervention 1; PQ: Day 3, single dose of 0.75 mg/kg, rounded to the nearest half tablet.
-Mean dose was 0.74 mg/kg (range, 0.5 to 0.94 mg/kg)
+Analysis based on those still present on day 3 Setting: Hanura Primary Health Center, Padang Cermin district, Lampung province located at the southern end of Sumatra Endemicity: Low malaria endemicity with a malaria prevalence of 1.8% across all age groups.
+Seasonal transmission Inclusion criteria: 1.
+Parasite density \geq 1000 parasites/ μ L 2.
+Age \geq 5 years 3.
+Normal glucose-6-phosphate dehydrogenase (G6PD) enzyme levels based on a qualitative test 4.
+Haemoglobin level \geq 8 g/dL 5.
+Negative pregnancy test (assessed by human chorionic gonadotropin urine test) or not breastfeeding 6.
+No signs of severe malnutrition 7.
+No other chronic diseases 8.
+No history of allergy to the trial drugs 9.
+Ability to return for 42 days of follow-up Interventions Standard 3-day DHAP (fixed-dose tablets of 40 mg dihydroartemisinin and 320 mg piperaquine; D-ARTEPP, Guilin Pharmaceutical Co, Ltd) DHAP as in intervention 1; PQ: Day 3, single dose of 0.75 mg/kg, rounded to the nearest half tablet.
+Mean dose was 0.74 mg/kg (range, 0.5 to 0.94 mg/kg) Outcomes Gametocyte prevalence-days 7, 14, 21, 28, 35 and 42 Gametocyte clearance rates by day 42 in patients with gametocytes on day 3 Recurrence of asexual stages of P. falciparum, PCR adjusted and unadjusted for reinfections Gametocyte development by day 42 in patients who were gametocyte free on day 3